Home

 The Cryosphere

-Climate change is happening faster and in a dramatically more visible way in the Earth’s cryosphere: the snow and ice-dominated regions around both the North and South Poles, and in high mountains.
-Whether high latitude or high altitude, temperatures in these places already have warmed by at least twice the global average.
+Climate change is happening faster and in far more dramatically visible ways in Earth’s cryosphere than anywhere else on the planet.
+This includes the snow- and ice-dominated regions around the North and South Poles as well as high mountains ranges.
+Whether at high latitude or high altitude, temperatures in these regions have already warmed at least twice as fast as the global average.
 As a result, the ecosystems and communities in these fragile and beautiful places are disintegrating, in some cases right beneath our feet, as ice and ground (permafrost) melt away.

 Cryosphere Capsules